Mobile Learning: Beyond Content Delivery - Sponsored furniture provided by Herman Miller

 Learn how the Technology-Enhanced Health Practice Education Research team in the faculty of health disciplines at Athabasca University is studying smartphone technology as way to bring pedagogy back to the "bedside" for students doing field work in clinical nursing education.
 Our data about student and teacher perceptions of appropriate information sharing through mobile technology and our practice trial with teacher-student texting will encourage brainstorming and dialogue about how to proceed in this field of study.

-Executive Director, Learning Experience, Arizona State University
+Chief of Staff, Enterprise Technology and Executive Director, Learning Experience, Arizona State University

 Jennifer JonesGeorgia State University